Yahara-Software/Rae-harris-adventurer-journey-be/README.md

 **Running the Program**

-- Enter python3 AdventureJourney.py into the terminal to find the Euclidean distance to the destination
+- Enter _python3 AdventureJourney.py_ into the terminal to print out the Euclidean distance to the destination